facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 But here's the thing: Those converted funds will then grow tax-free in your Roth IRA, and you can withdraw them tax-free in retirement.
 If you expect to be in a higher tax bracket in retirement (which is likely for many high-net-worth individuals), paying the taxes upfront at a lower rate can result in significant savings down the line.

-In essence, proactive tax planning is about playing the long game.
+In essence, proactive tax planning is about playing the long game for maximum optimism and relaxed confidence in your retirement.
 It's about looking beyond the immediate tax consequences and considering the broader implications for your wealth over time.
 By adopting this strategic, forward-looking mindset, you can unlock a world of opportunities to maximize your after-tax returns and secure a more prosperous retirement.

-So grab a pen and get ready to take some notes—your future self will thank you.
+So grab a pen to take some notes—your future self will thank you.

 Now that we've established the importance of proactive tax planning, let's get tactical.
 Here are seven powerful strategies that can help you optimize your taxes in retirement and keep more of your hard-earned money in your pocket.

-Roth Conversions: As we touched on earlier, converting funds from a traditional IRA to a Roth IRA can be a smart move if you expect to be in a higher tax bracket in retirement.
+As we touched on earlier, converting funds from a traditional IRA to a Roth IRA can be a smart move if you expect to be in a higher tax bracket in retirement.
 By paying the taxes upfront at a lower rate, you can enjoy tax-free growth and withdrawals down the line.
-One couple in their 60s was able to save a significant amount on required minimum distributions (RMDs) by implementing a series of annual Roth conversions.
+I counseled one couple in their 60s, John and Betty, who were able to save a significant amount on required minimum distributions (RMDs) by implementing a series of annual Roth conversions.

-Asset Location: Not all investments are created equal from a tax perspective.
-By strategically placing your assets in different account types (taxable, tax-deferred, and tax-free), you can minimize your tax liability and maximize your after-tax returns.
-For example, holding tax-inefficient investments (like bonds and REITs) in tax-deferred accounts can help you avoid paying taxes on the income each year.
+Not all investments are created equal from a tax perspective.
+By strategically placing your assets in different account types (taxable, tax-deferred, or tax-free), you can minimize your tax liability and maximize your after-tax returns.
+For example, holding tax-inefficient investments, such as bonds and REITs, in tax-deferred accounts can help you avoid paying taxes on the income each year.

 These are just a few of the many strategies that can be employed in a comprehensive retirement tax plan.
 The key is to work with a knowledgeable advisor who can help you identify the techniques that are most applicable to your situation and implement them in a coordinated, tax-efficient manner.